0xilis/Lina/README.md

 - Creating Apple Archives
 - Extracting Apple Archives
-- Creating Apple Encrypted Archives (Currently only AEAProfile 0)
+- Creating Apple Encrypted Archives
-- Extracting Apple Encrypted Archives (Currently only AEAProfile 0)
+- Extracting Apple Encrypted Archives
+- Verifying Apple Encrypted Archives
 - Share Sheet Integration
 - Create AAR Siri Shortcut Action
 - Extract AAR Siri Shortcut Action
+- Create AEA Siri Shortcut Action
+- Extract AEA Siri Shortcut Action

 # Planned

 This app is planned to be on the App Store.
 Please DM/Contact me for a TestFlight link!

-- Support 100% AEA; currently in this build we only support AEAProfile 0.
-This is fine for TestFlight builds but once we get on the App Store we want to support all types however, or at least AEAProfile 1.
-- Support all compression types for AAR/AEA (this is a libNeoAppleArchive thing, not Lina)
-- Add Siri Shortcut actions for AEA
+- Figure out how to make "Show When Run" for the shortcuts action not appear and default to false.
+- Support for all AEA profiles, but this is not planned until a later update on the App Store and will not be in the first release.